-A solar roadway is a road surface that would convey both motorised and motorized traffic while producing electricity in the typical way, that is, from sunlight.
+A solar roadway is a road surface that would convey both motorized traffic while producing electricity in the typical way, that is, from sunlight.
 Technically, a solar road is a road that is made of solar panels.

 A Brief History of Solar Roads that Lead Nowhere

 The first attempt at a 'solar road' was announced in 2014 and opened in 2016 in the small village of Tourouvre au Perche in Normandy, France.
 Fashionably named 'Wattway', it was received with viral fanfare and was hailed as the “world’s first solar road”.
 It cost $5.2 million on 0.6 miles of road, and 30,000 square feet of solar panels.

 At the opening of the trial road built by French civil engineering firm, Colas Group, the French minister for energy said she looked forward to having solar panels on one mile of road every 621 miles in the country within the next five years.
 The project was meant to produce about 150,000 kWh a year, that is enough power to provide light for up to 5,000 people, every day.
 Colas said that the panels were covered with resin containing sheets of silicon to make them capable of withstanding all traffic.